kirill-markin/personal-automation-hub/README.md

 - **Event Filtering**: Only events with 2+ participants are synced
 - **Busy/Free Transparency**: Only events marked as 'busy' (opaque) are synced; 'free' (transparent) events are ignored
+- **All-Day Events Support**: All-day events are synchronized without time offsets and preserve their all-day format
-- **Time Offsets**: Configurable minutes before/after event for busy blocks
+- **Time Offsets**: Configurable minutes before/after event for busy blocks (applied only to regular timed events)
 - **Real-time Sync**: Webhooks provide immediate synchronization
 - **Backup Sync**: Daily polling catches any missed events
 - **Multi-Account**: Support for unlimited Google accounts